Quantcast

-Free WiFi?
+Free WiFi in Bank Branches?
 Yes.
 Cappuccino Hangouts?
 No Way.

 Every now and then, someone in the financial industry suggests transforming branches into hangouts.
 Most recently, the author of a Bank Innovation article wondered why banks and credit unions don’t follow in Starbucks’ footsteps, becoming a “third place” by turning their branches into “destination experiences.”